Isaac Newton born today in 1643

-Newton published his insights in three famous volumes that together are titled the Philosophiae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), often referred to as simply Principia, which is, by all accounts, a masterpiece.
+Newton published his insights in three famous volumes titled the Philosophiae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), often referred to as simply Principia, which is, by all accounts, a masterpiece.
 In this work, Newton states his three laws of motion, which today form the foundation of classical celestial mechanics.
 Principia also lays out Newton’s revelations about gravity.

 1. An object at rest will remain at rest unless acted on by an outside force.
 An object in motion continues in motion with the same speed and in the same direction unless acted upon by an outside force.
-This law is often called the law of inertia.
+This is the law of inertia.
 Read more about Newton’s First Law of Motion.

 2. When a force acts on a mass, it produces acceleration.
 The greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object.
 Read more about Newton’s Second Law of Motion.

 3. For every action there is an equal and opposite reaction.
 Read more about Newton’s Third Law of Motion.

 Remember the story of the apple falling on Newton’s head?
 While not necessarily true in all its details, Newton apparently observed an apple fall from a tree and began thinking that, in order to fall on the ground, the apple was accelerated from zero when it hung on the tree.

 So according to his Second Law of Motion, acceleration is produced when a force acts on an object.
 Newton must have thought, what is that force?
-He came to understand this force as what every school child today knows as gravity.
+Then he came to understand this force as what every school child today knows as gravity.